Find Affordable College Courses

 211 Yearly Graduations

 Florida Atlantic University is the 14th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Each year, around 30,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $2,522 per year, while in-state graduate students, on average, pay $5,467 per year.
-During the 2020-2021 academic year, 211 people received their bachelor's degree in health studies from FAU.
-About 79% of this group were women, and 68% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 211 people received their bachelor's degree in health studies from FAU.
+About 87% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 #15